terra-money/docs/docs/Tutorials/Get-started/Terra-station-extension.md

 7. Click **Create a wallet**.

-## Recieve tokens from an exchange
+## Receive tokens from an exchange

 Follow these steps to fill your wallet with tokens.